smapiot/pidoc/README.md

 ## License

-Thest tools are released using the MIT license.
+The `piral-docs-tools` package is released using the MIT license.
 For more information see the [license file](./LICENSE).